esqueer/twitter_blue_blocklist/README.md

 # twitter_blue_blocklist
-List of Twitter Blue Verified accounts that have less than 2000 followers
+List of Twitter Blue Verified accounts that have less than 2000 followers Credit to https://github.com/travisbrown/blue for providing the full repository of twitter blue subscribers.

 This list is current as of 1/20/2023.
 Will update periodically.